hazelcast/hazelcast-reference-manual/src/JCache-ICache.md

     .getCacheManager( cacheManagerName, null, properties );
 ```

-Here is an example of Named Instance Scope with specified name passed as `URI` of the `CacheManager`.
+Here is an example of Named Instance Scope with specified name passed as `URI` of the `CacheManager`:

 ```java
 Config config = new Config();